jitinsharma/BottomNavBar/README.md

 # Integration

-Artifacts are available at jcenter
+Artifacts are available at jcenter.
 Add following dependency

 ```gradle